 - Don’t leave your hair down while steaming.
 Always have it wrapped.

 - Don’t over-steam.
-No matter how perched your hair is 30 minutes should be the maximum time.
+No matter how perched your hair, 30 minutes should be the maximum time.

 - Don’t forget your nape.
 Your baby hair needs attention too.